Tannerguo/tannerguo.github.io/_pages/about.md

 Biography
 ======
-Tanner is a bilingual Mechanical Engineer with hands on experience across manufacturing, additive manufacturing, solar energy, and engineering problem solving.
-Tanner has worked on additive manufacturing projects in Taipei, consulted on solar systems in New Zealand and gained practical experience in logistics and trade.
-While completing his degree, he navigated the loss of his mother, managed a complex High Court case, and cared for his grandmother — experiences that shaped his resilience and focus.
+Tanner is a bilingual Mechanical Engineer with hands-on experience across manufacturing, additive manufacturing, solar energy, and engineering problem solving.
+He has worked on additive manufacturing projects in Taipei, consulted on solar systems in New Zealand, and gained practical experience in logistics and trade.

+While completing his degree, Tanner navigated the loss of his mother, managed a complex High Court case, and cared for his grandmother — experiences that shaped his resilience and focus.

 A lifelong learner, aviation enthusiast, and Grade 7 alto saxophonist, Tanner approaches engineering with curiosity, innovation, and a commitment to delivering impactful solutions.

 <html lang="en">
 <head>